 But that doesn't mean you should blindly sign off on the first policy you find.
 It pays to do a little homework and ask a few questions.
-As president of New York City property insurance brokerage for more than 25 years, I’ve personally helped thousands of renters find the best policy for their situation and budget.
+As president of New York City apartment insurance broker Gotham Brokerage for more than 25 years, I’ve personally helped thousands of renters find the best policy for their situation and budget.
 I'm very familiar with the questions renters ask before they buy insurance.
 I’m also familiar with the questions they should be asking but don’t.

 Here’s what you need to know besides how much it costs:

 1. Is all my stuff covered?

 Most policies cover the bulk of your personal property—clothing, furniture, artwork, electronics--with limits on jewelry, fur and silverware.
 You can buy additional coverage for these restricted items.

 Computer equipment is also typically included.
 However, if you work primarily from home, it may not be.
 Additional coverage is usually available for business equipment you own.

 2. What “perils” are covered?

 Usually your insurance will cover you against theft, fire, smoke, explosions and water damage from bursting pipes and overflows.
 Breakage (for example, your dog knocks your laptop onto the floor) is typically not covered.

 Storm coverage is a bit of gray area; damage from wind is generally covered, but water that seeps through a roof or wall is generally not.
 But if the roof is damaged by wind, the resulting water damage is usually covered.

-If you’re in a ground level or below-grade apartment, however, you typically won’t be covered for damage from floods or excessive rain.
+But especially if you are in a ground level or below-grade apartment you should know that you typically won’t be covered for damage from floods or excessive rain.
 The best approach is to be proactive: Make sure there’s a pathway for water, that drains are kept clear, and any pumps are in working order.
 You might also think about buying flood insurance, but there are restrictions there with basement apartments, too.